MicrosoftDocs/visualstudio-docs/docs/ide/getting-started-with-debugging-in-visual-studio.md

 ### Set Simple Breakpoints
  Breakpoints are the most basic and essential feature of reliable debugging.
 A breakpoint indicates where Visual Studio should suspend your running code so you can take a look at the values of variables, or the behavior of memory, or whether or not a branch of code is getting run.
 You do NOT need to rebuild a project after setting and removing breakpoints.

  Set a breakpoint by clicking in the far margin of the line where you want the break to occur, or select the line of code and press F9.
-When you run your code, it will stop before the instructions for this line of code are executed.
+When you run your code, it will pause (or *break*) before the instructions for this line of code are executed.

  ![Visual Studio breakpoint](../ide/media/vs_ide_gs_debug_breakpoint1.png "Vs_ide_gs_debug_breakpoint1")

  When the code breaks, the marked line of code has not executed yet.
 At this point, you may want to execute the instructions for the line of code marked by the breakpoint and inspect the changed values.
-This is called "stepping into" the code.
+This is called *stepping into* the code.
 If the marked code is a method call, you can step into it by pressing **F11**.
-You can also "step over" the line of code by pressing F10.
+You can also "step over" the line of code by pressing **F10**.
 For more details on code stepping, read [Navigate code with the debugger](../debugger/navigating-through-code-with-the-debugger.md).

  Common uses for breakpoints include: